akarnokd/plan-b-terraform-mods/README.md

 ### Cheats

 - [Build Ice Extractors Anywhere](#build-ice-extractors-anywhere) - allows building Ice Extractors anywhere on the map, not just on ice.
-- [Demo Unlocker](#demo-unlocker) - removes the demo restriction of the game.
 - [Edit Ore Cells](#edit-ore-cells) - Place and remove ores from the surface.
 - [Endless Resources](#endless-resources) - all resource nodes being extracted will have a minimum amount and never run out.
 - [Progress Speed](#progress-speed) - speed up extractors, factories, drones and vehicles.

 ## Mod details

-### Demo Unlocker

-The Steam Demo features an `isDemo` flag.
-Forcing it to false enables gameplay beyond the first few tech levels and tasks.

-Apparently, the demo is the full game with all data and assets?!

-#### Configuration

-None.

 ### Progress Speed